Zoom Rooms Native Room Controls

 This article covers:

-- Enabling Room Controls
+- How to enable Room Controls

-- Writing a Room Controls Profile
+- How to write a Room Controls profile

-- Using Room Controls
+- How to use Room Controls

-Prerequisites for Room Controls
+Prerequisites for using Room Controls

 - Zoom Rooms for macOS or Windows or Zoom Rooms Appliances, version 5.1 or higher